tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 ### Attributes

 Attributes are like variables that belong to objects.
 An object's data type determines its attributes.
-For instance, the cube---a three-dimensional mesh, composed of vertices---includes attributes for its dimensions, coordinates, and so on.
-The cube data type is `bpy_types.Object`; you can confirm this by printing `bpy.data.objects['Cube']` in the terminal or console.
+For instance, a cube---a three-dimensional mesh, composed of vertices---includes attributes for its dimensions, coordinates, and so on.
+The cube data type is `bpy_types.Object`; you can confirm this by printing `type(bpy.data.objects['Cube'])` in the terminal or console.

 The `location` attribute---one of the many `bpy_types.Object` attributes---contains the coordinates for your cube, that you can use to reposition it: